dschaaf89/PierreVendor/Readme.md

 ## Known Bugs

-the one known bug at this time is for the CSS and _layout part. it says the Feature 'top-level statements' is not available in C# 7.3 please use 9.0 or greater
+no known bugs at this time
 ## Support and contact details

 _if you have questions please email Daniel Schaaf @ daniel.schaaf@outlook.com _